The European market potential for avocados

 Promotion, innovation and branding improve consumer experience

 The promotion of avocados has reached extreme levels.
-It explains why avocados followed a strong upward trend, but it is also a reason to be cautious as food hypes never last forever.
+This explains why avocados followed a strong upward trend.
+However, it is also a reason to be cautious as food hypes never last forever.
 As a supplier you can best add to the promotional strength of avocados by providing a positive background story about the origin and the growers of your product.

 Tips:

 - Create and communicate the story of your product (what promise does it deliver?) and be consistent with your supply.
-Avocados benefit from their promotion, but your contribution as a foreign supplier is limited and your actions must be targeted at your buyer.
+Avocados benefit from their promotion, but your contribution as a foreign supplier is limited.
+Your actions must be targeted at your buyer.

 - See the CBI Trends in fresh fruit and vegetables for more information on trending topics.